tomtebloss/Atari_SF354_adapter/README.md

 - 1 34 pin IDC connector. (or solder the wires directly to the pcb).
 - 1 USB-C 6 pin SMD connector.
 - 1 switch (SPDT) or small piece of wire if you don't use it.
 - 1 Gotek or disk drive.
-If Gotek is used you must remove motor on jumper.
-Only DS0 should be jumpered.
+If Gotek is used you must remove motor on jumper (MO).
+Only S0 should be jumpered.
 - 1 3D printed [bracket] for Gotek pcb.

 BOM/partlist can also be found in the [gerber] zip.
 There is also PDFs for some parts.